wdi-sg/project-1/README.md

 For more accuracy, SAT (Separating Axis Theorem) can be used between convex polygons, but for simplicity purposes, the fishes are assumed to be rectangles.
-One problem encountered during coding was that 'style.top' returns a string while 'offsetTop' returns a number.

 ---